waynekhan/waynekhan.github.io/index.md

 permalink: /
 ---

 Hello, thanks for visiting!
-You might want to check out some of my content:
+You may want to check out some of my content (list below), or get an [RSS feed](https://waynekhan.net/feed.xml) for your favourite RSS reader.

 # Posts